 At Hal Riney and Partners, I branded Saturn Car Club which was, at the time, a fledgling grassroots organization.
 For the photo shoots, we used only Saturn owners and true Car Club members.

-A close up of a recent identity I designed for Katherine Gordon, founder of The 3% Conference.
+Identity I designed for Katherine Gordon, founder of The 3% Conference.
 As this is her personal branding used in social situations outside of the 3% affiliation, I suggested we letterpress in 3 colors on uncoated paper for a friendly and homespun quality.

 For the Breast Cancer Emergency Fund’s first year, I created a bunch of materials that supported their first community awards dinner.
 For Khadra International Dance Theater, I designed and illustrated posters and postcards.
 Below that, business cards and identity for Blue Star Builders as well as Sense Design, an early iteration of my personal business name.
 Finally, A series of personal CD’s I designed and gave as gifts one year.